dockleryxk/express-typescript-boilerplate/README.md

 This is a minimal boilerplate for messing with Express and Typescript.
 Both frontend and backend live reload.

-Ngrok is throw in too in case you want to use it for some reason (e.g. testing webhooks).
+Ngrok is thrown in too, in case you want to use it for some reason (e.g. testing webhooks).

 ## Usage